-- Travelers inevitably will experience a country’s local cuisine and its unique taste of food.
+- travellers inevitably will experience a country's local cuisine and its unique taste of food.

-- Renowned eats that travelers get to experience in a country will have lasting memories.
+- Renowned eats that travellers get to experience in a country will have lasting memories.

 - Tourists spend 25% of their expenses on food, a key contributor to the local economy.

 Food, as a lifestyle indulgence, is widely influenced by televised programs featuring celebrity chefs, chef competitions, unique cooking methodologies, etc. For travellers on holiday or business, there is always something to experience about food, whether from casual sampling at grab-and-go street kiosks, walking into locals-only gastro pub, or from that one-of-a-kind restaurant pleasures.
 According to the World Food Travel Association, the average tourist spends about 25% on food and beverage alone, which can be as high as 35% in more expensive destinations.

 Unless one's culture has specific eating norms or restrictions, food is the emerging trend amongst world tourism.
 It's no surprise that hoteliers, hospitality and leisure establishments have to constantly innovate to appease family groups, individuals and particularly the millennials that are willing to spend.
 Often, it is the eateries of tourist establishments that are the signature and pride of its brand, some even have celebrity chefs to boost their patronage.